The 2020 US Decennial Census is more private than you (might) think: Introduction

-Recognizing these unused privacy guarantees, one could inject less noise into census tabulations, thereby obtaining more accurate NMFs.
-Indeed, our analysis demonstrates that, under the same privacy budget, the level of noise used by the Census Bureau is unnecessarily high.
-We have developed a hybrid method combining analytic and computational approaches to efficiently determine the optimal level of injected noise that fully utilizes the privacy budget.\footnote{The code for implementing our method is publicly available on \href{https://github.com/BuxinSu/Census_Privacy/tree/main}{GitHub}.} For example, our method results in a 20.88\% reduction in the variance of injected noise for the national level of the 2020 Census.
+Recognizing these underutilized privacy guarantees, one could inject less noise into census tabulations, thereby obtaining more accurate NMFs.
+Our analysis demonstrates that, at nearly the same privacy level, the noise level employed by the Census Bureau is unnecessarily high.
+We have developed a hybrid method combining analytic and computational approaches to efficiently determine the optimal level of injected noise that fully leverage the published privacy guarantees.
+For example, our method results in a 20.88\% reduction in the variance of injected noise for the national level of the 2020 Census.
+The implementation of our methodology is publicly available on \href{https://github.com/BuxinSu/Census_Privacy/tree/main}{GitHub}.

 The benefit of injecting less noise extends to improved estimation properties after post-processing is applied.
-Using data from the 2010 U.S.\ Census across the geographical levels of state, county, tract, and block in Pennsylvania \citep{privacyprotected2010}, our simulation results show that the noise reduction enabled by our analysis decreases the mean squared error (MSE) by approximately 15\% when non-negative post-processing is used.
+Using data from the {IPUMS NHGIS Privacy-Protected Demonstration Data \citep{privacyprotected2010}},\footnote{This dataset \citep{privacyprotected2010} encompasses both the non-privatized 2010 Census Summary Files and a privacy-protected version of the 2020 Census DHC File (derived from the 2022-08-25 Demonstration Data release).
+Notably, the non-privatized version of the 2020 DHC is not publicly available.} across the geographical levels of state, county, tract, and block in Pennsylvania \citep{privacyprotected2010}, our simulation results show that the noise reduction enabled by our analysis decreases the mean squared error (MSE) by approximately 15\% when non-negative post-processing is used.
 The enhanced accuracy of census would naturally improve the reliability of census-based applications.
 To illustrate this, we conduct an empirical study using data from the ACS 5-year Census \citep{Census2020ACSST5Y2020.S1501}.
 Our analysis shows that it can significantly mitigate the distortion in estimates caused by the privacy constraints on the data.